FredsGitHubAccount/Liri-Bot/README.md

 ## Objective

 Created a bot that receives commands from the CLI and outputs the response in the console and log.txt file.
+The user will be able to get information about a specific twitter account, song information within the Spotify library, upcoming concerts based on a specific artist, and movie information within the OMDB (Open Movie Database).

+## Code Structure

+The app was broken down into a few functions that will execute based on what the user typed into the CLI.
+Each API call was stored in seperate functions so each segment of the application can be easily modified in an organized manner.

 ### Technologies
 Back-End